 Power gating involves another undesirable feature that intrinsic decoupling capacitances in the power-gated circuit becomes isolated from the power distribution network and their contribution as a decoupling capacitance cannot be expected.
 Consequently, the power supply noise in neighboring active circuits increases.
 Besides, the intrinsic decoupling capacitance consists of gate and PN-junction capacitances, and the PN-junction capacitance depends on the well structure.
 In [5], power supply noises in twin-well and triple-well structures are measured and compared.
-Compared to the twin-well structure, the ground bounce in the triple-well structure is larger due to the absence of the P-substrate resistive network, and the power voltage drop is smaller thanks to the increase in the PN-junction capacitance.
+Compared to the twin-well structure, the ground bounce in the triple-well structure is larger due to the absence of the Psubstrate resistive network, and the power voltage drop is smaller thanks to the increase in the PN-junction capacitance.

 This paper clarifies how power gating should be implemented for mitigating power supply noise without degradation in leakage reduction effect.
-We focus on the well structure and the body connection, and present two measurement results of the power supply noise and one measurement result of the leakage current.
-The first noise measurement shows the difference of power supply noise due to the rush current during the wake-up.
-The second result exemplifies how the powergated circuit behaves as an intrinsic decoupling capacitance.
-Here, our preliminary work [6] showed the behavior of the power-gated circuit as a decoupling capacitance with measurement.
-However, no results were presented in terms of the rush-current induced noise the leakage reduction effect.
-In this work, we newly designed and fabricated a 65nm test chip that can obtain the above three measurement results.
+For this purpose, we focus on the well structure and the body connection and designed and fabricated a 65 nm test chip.
+Using the fabricated chip, two measurement results of the power supply noise and one measurement result of the leakage current are presented, where the first noise measurement shows the difference of power supply noise due to the rush current during the wakeup and the second result exemplifies how the power-gated circuit behaves as an intrinsic decoupling capacitance.
 On the basis of these measurement results, we demonstrate the best gating implementation.

 The remaining of this paper is organized as follows.
-Section II explains power gating structures and qualitatively discusses their influence on power supply noise.
-Section III shows the test chip structure.
-Section IV presents measurement and simulation results, and reveals the best implementation for power gating.
-Finally, Section V concludes this discussion.
+Section 2 explains power gating structures and qualitatively discusses their influence on power supply noise.
+Section 3 shows the test chip structure.
+Section 4 presents measurement and simulation results, and reveals the best implementation for power gating.
+Finally, Sect.
+5 concludes this discussion.